Vyvnn/-week-one-assignment/README.md

 ## Technologies Used

-Languages used include HTML and CSS.
+ LHTML and CSS.
 I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.